pixelenvy/dotfiles/README.md

 # dotfiles

-Prior to the installation make sure you have committed the alias to your .bashrc or .zsh:
+Prior to the installation make sure you have committed the alias to .zsh:
 ```
-alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
+alias config='/usr/bin/git --git-dir=$HOME/.config/ --work-tree=$HOME'
 ```

 And that your source repository ignores the folder where you'll clone it, so that you don't create weird recursion problems: